Workshop88/camotics_machine_maker/README.md

 **Note:** `filespec.json` will require additional manual editing to tell [Camotics](https://camotics.org) which components move with X, Y, and Z movement of the tool in the simulated gcode.
 See [/example/data/Camotics](/example/data/Camotics/README.md) for detailed instructions.

 ### Example commandline
-`python src\camotics_machine_maker.py "example\data\Wooden CNC.xhtml"
+`python src\camotics_machine_maker.py "example\data\Wooden CNC.xhtml"`

-This will run the included script on the included data to recreate the `.json` and `.tco` files in the `example\data folder`.
+This will run the included script on the included example data to recreate the `.json` and `.tco` files in the `example\data folder`.
 This can be used to validate the script works on your machine and generates output that agrees with the files in source control.

 ## Installation
 To install a machine in [Camotics](https://camotics.org):